Why People Love to Visit Charleston in the Spring

 About Kate Silvia

 Kate Silvia is a professional landscape photographer, author, videographer, field guide, and instructor based in Charleston, S.C.
-Her field trips, educational blog, and YouTube Tutorials are popular among all levels of aspiring photographers.
+Her field trips, educational blog, and YouTube tutorials are popular among aspiring photographers at all levels.
 Kate’s accomplishments are numerous.
 She has images published in Landscape Photographer, Nature Photographers Network, Aquarium Fish, Nature Photographer, Camera in the Wild, and NANPA’s Expressions.
 She’s produced streaming video workshops for NIK Software, Photoshop, and Creative Post Processing.
 Her E-Books include “Composition For The Landscape Photographer” and “The Nature Photographer’s Guide to Greater Charleston.”
 Kate writes regularly for the Visual Wilderness blog and produces full-length educational videos for all aspects of landscape photography.

 “It’s all about helping others become better photographers.” – Kate Silvia